AdminAstha01/CQ/README.md

 ## GAME CORELOOP
 1. Get the Narrative Quest for your target from “Faction” party.
-2. Hunt Criminal Target to get your reward and in-game money, “DIPS”
+2. Hunt Criminal Target to get your reward and in-game money, “DIPS” or "$CQUAD" token as its premium currency.
 3. While hunting, you will gain some materials for your weapon upgrade.
-4. Exchange your DIPS & Materials to upgrade your equipment.
+4. Exchange your DIPS & Materials to upgrade your standard equipment and for Premium Equipment will require "$CQUAD" as the main payment method.
-5. Level Up, Upgrade Skills and ready for more challenging Quests
+5. Level Up, Upgrade Skills and ready for more challenging Quests as new area within Chain Quadrant will be unlocked.
 6. Back to number 1.

 ## OFF-CHAIN & ON-CHAIN MMORPG